javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 */!*
 ```

-The same thing for loops: `var` cannot be block or loop-local:
+The same thing for loops: `var` cannot be block- or loop-local:

 ```js run
 for (var i = 0; i < 10; i++) {